 The role of the supervisor is:

-To guide consistory in its provision of pastoral leadership for the congregation including deciding whether or not that position will be full or part time.
+To guide consistory in its provision of pastoral leadership for the congregation including deciding whether that position will be full-or part-time.
 This means that even in small congregations, without a full-time installed minister, the consistory will be moving towards a pastoral leadership position that is right for the church.

 To assist the consistory in determining the need for a specialized transition minister.